 So when I’m asked about how many pages a sponsorship deck should be, my alarm bells ring.
 A PowerPoint deck does not have the format or scope to provide the level of detail your key contact needs to sell the concept internally.
 Go ahead, present with a deck if you need to, but leave behind a proposal that makes the full business case without you.

-The very most important part of that proposal is the section outlining leveraging ideas.
+The very most important part of your proposal is the section outlining leveraging ideas.
 When you brainstorm those ideas – again, the process is outlined in The Sponsorship Seeker’s Toolkit – be sure to provide ideas that work across business units.
 Include ideas for sales, social media, HR, customer retention, intermediary markets, VIPs, and whatever other divisions who could benefit.
 This gives your contact the hooks to get those internal stakeholders interested – to create vision for them.

 So, as flashy and slick as you want your presentation to be, understand that’s not what the decision will be based on.
 The decision will be based on the document you leave behind – the full proposal – that will create the relevance, the power, and the business case for the investment you are seeking.